ecjoliver/KaipokokBayIMS/README.md

 Python modules required by this code are numpy, scipy, matpotlib, pandas, xarray, datetime, windrose, pyrsktools, gsw, glob, os, sys, inspect, cmocean, matplotlib-scalebar

+These scripts were adapted from those created by May Wang and available on her github here: https://github.com/maynwang/IMS.